 You will participate in a marketing simulation exercise called SABRE ("Strategic Allocation of Business Resources"), in which teams of students will compete in simulated markets.
 Specific details about the simulation will be distributed during the semester.
-You will be evaluated on your team's performance in the game (15%), a paper evaluating your team's performance and strategy (10%), and a class presentation (5%).
-Thus, the team grade for SABRE will count as a total of 30% of your grade.
+You will be evaluated on your team's performance in the game (15%) and a class presentation (10%).
+Thus, the team grade for SABRE will count as a total of 25% of your grade.
+You will have the opportunity to evaluate your teammates.